nbardy/Neural-Force-Field-Art/src/trashPanda/Readme.md

-# TrashPanda JS
+# Transformers.js

 <img width="300" src="out-0.png"></img>

-Trash Panda JS is a library for writing modern attention architectures in tensorflow.js
+Transformers.js is a library for writing modern attention architectures in tensorflow.js

 It is a collection of layers, blocks, and models re-implemented in tfjs.
 Transforming resesrch into code thst can run in the web.